-I’m an Associate Professor at DTU Informatics, Technical University of Denmark.
+I’m an Associate Professor at DTU Compute, Technical University of Denmark.
 In the past, I’ve worked as a Postdoctoral Fellow at Institute for Quantitative Social Science at Harvard University and the College of Computer and Information Science at Northeasthern University; before that, I was at Laszlo Barabási’s Center for Complex Network Research at Northeastern University and the Center for Cancer Systems Biology at the Dana Farber Cancer Institute.

 I began my career as a physicist, but my interests have shifted towards complex networks and massive datasets, working in the intersection between physics, sociology, and computer science.
 Recently, I’ve also become interested in data visualization; our related project on visualizing mood on Twitter received world wide press coverage.